See

 Outback Retreat

 Outback Retreat rooms are ideal for couples looking to relax in comfort while staying close to nature.
-Each canvas tent features a solid wall and glass front door, plus an outdoor deck with seating to enjoy the surrounding beauty of Kakadu.
+Each canvas tent features a private ensuite bathroom and an outdoor deck with seating to enjoy the surrounding beauty of Kakadu.
 Inside, you’ll find a premium mattress, quality linen, and custom furniture inspired by the local landscape.
-Guests have access to a shared amenities block, which includes bathrooms, a laundry, and a kitchenette for added convenience.

 Outback Retreat Plus